PASE project updates

-The Package Assisting Small Exporters (PASE) is a grant programme administered by the Department of Agriculture and Water Resources aimed at improving market access for small exporters.
+The Package Assisting Small Exporters (PASE) is a grant program administered by the Department of Agriculture.

 An example of Australian premium seafood Woodbridge smokehouse aimed to widen the export market.